tearingItUp786/twentyfivetolife/_posts/2016-10-03-Santa's-little-pet-helpers.md

 ---
-title:  "Hipsters for the cure"
+title:  "Santa's Little Pet Helpers"
-event_date: "October 1, 2016"
+event_date: "TBA"
-thumbnail: "/images/1000-medium.jpg"
+thumbnail: "/images/800-medium.jpg"

 excerpt: "This is the meta description for the page.
 Good For SEO."